ghoshhrr/Shopping-AI/README.md

 mlxtend: For implementing the Apriori algorithm and generating association rules.
 HTML/CSS: For the frontend user interface.

 Collaborative class project for CS 411.
+As well as writing a review of research papers regard this project.
 Contributors: Myslef, William D, Trevor, Ethan, Ming, Stela.